johaupt/johaupt.github.io/_posts/2019-10-03-pytorch_lbfgs.md

   - optimization
 ---

-# Using LBFGS instead of SGD with PyTorch
+*How to use LBFGS instead of stochastic gradient descent for neural network training instead in PyTorch*

 ## Why?